MortimerSnerd/crusty/README.md

 # TODO
 - Fix Rect and Rectf and assoc fns to use exclusive bounds.
 I think some usage of those already use it that way out of habit.
-- Move layer depth constants out into common file, need to be referenced in a few places.
-- port over munificent visibility algo
-- can seen but not lit be masked with stipple pattern?
-Probably looks ugly, but try.
 - Remove TileName from the config?
 Was going to be for animations, and for testing, but TileKit can do the animations, and tiles can be looked up or classified by tags.